How To Apply for a Green Card for Your Parents

 Can my parent use a tourist visa to come to the United States to make processing a green card easier?

 This will only complicate matters.
 It won’t make anything easier.
 Tourist visas should never be used with the intent of gaining access if the goal is a green card.
-It’s actually considered a visa violation to enter on a visitor visa with the intent to never return home.
+It’s considered a visa violation to enter on a visitor visa with the intent to never return home.

 If your parent enters on a visitor visa with the genuine intent of returning to their home country, but their plans suddenly change, it is possible that your attorney may be able to proceed with your immigrant visa petition.
-It’s important to disclose your situation in detail to your immigration attorney, because immigration law is extremely complex.
+It’s important to disclose your situation in detail to your immigration attorney because immigration law is extremely complex.

 What are some reasons why my parent might be denied an immigrant visa?

-- If your parent can’t support themselves, they may be denied on financial grounds without proof that they won’t end up a public charge.
+- If your parent can’t support themselves, they may be denied on financial grounds without proof that they won’t end up in a public charge.

 - If your parent is a public health risk or if they have a dangerous mental health disorder, they may be considered inadmissible.